aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/timelinecollection/_index.md

 public class TimelineCollection extends CollectionBase
 ```

-Specifies the collection of all the Timeline objects on the specified worksheet.
-Due to MS Excel, Excel 2003 does not support Timeline.
+Specifies the collection of all the [Timeline](../../com.aspose.cells/timeline) objects on the worksheet.
+It was supported since Excel 2013.

 **Example**